hatfield-c/Nokia-5mm-Radio-Test-Suite/README.md

 When upgrading the Python instance used by this application, uninstall the old instance using the 'uninstall.bat' script.

 Then, download the Python .EXE Windows Installer from the Python website with the desired version, and put it in the Python/ folder.
-Modify the 'reinstall.bat' and 'uninstall.bat' files to reference the new installer .exe file, and then 'reinstall.bat'.
+Modify the 'reinstall.bat' and 'uninstall.bat' files to reference the new installer .exe file, and then run 'reinstall.bat'.

 ## Running the Application from Python ##